zimingg/bandwidth/README.md

 * BandwidthMeasureCli.py

-  This is the main function to measure the bandwidth and run test.
+  This is the main function to measure the bandwidth.

   1. Get command-line argument, if no url entered, stop.

   2. Call Measure(), if no exception raised, print the bandwidth, or catch Exceptions and print error reason.

-  3. run the test.

 ## Getting Started